 And I can't help but wonder, why?
 Why do we do it?

 I'm obsessed with weighing myself.
-I lost almost a stone, but after a lapse in willpower, and dedication to finally 'getting fit' - I slipped, and my life tipple at the moment is a four bar kit-kat, dunked neatly into my mug of coffee, melting the chocolate, and filling my mouth with the delicious, pleasure that only chocolat
+I lost almost a stone, but after a lapse in willpower, and dedication to finally 'getting fit' - I slipped, and my life tipple at the moment is a four bar kit-kat, dunked neatly into my mug of coffee, melting the chocolate, and filling my mouth with the delicious, pleasure that only chocolate can give.

 But then I spend the hours that follow practically torturing myself about what I just ate.
 Will I wake up tomorrow heavier?
 Will I put that stone back on?